 GameStop Short-Selling Fame's Melvin Posts 20% Returns For February: Report

-Gabe Plotkin’s Melvin Capital Management LP saw gains of more than 20% in February after being brutalized by a retail investor-led short squeeze a month earlier, CNBC reported Wednesday.
+Gabe Plotkin’s Melvin Capital Management LP saw gains of more than 20% in February after being brutalized by a retailer investor-led short squeeze a month earlier, CNBC reported Wednesday.

 What Happened: Melvin fell as much as 53% in January in a short squeeze fueled by users of Reddit forum r/WallStreetBets, which sent the shares of GameStop Corp (NYSE: GME), AMC Entertainment Holdings Inc (NYSE: AMC), BlackBerry Ltd (NYSE: BB), and others soaring.